Preconditioner on Matrix Lie Group for SGD: Experimental results

 \subsection{ImageNet experiment}

 We consider the ImageNet ILSVRC2012 database for the image classification task.
 The well known AlexNet is considered.
 We follow the descriptions in \citep{alexnet} as closely as possible to set up our experiment.
 One main difference is that we do not augment the training data.
 Another big difference is that we use a modified local response normalization (LRN).
 The LRN function from TensorFlow implementation is not second order differentiable.
 We have to approximate the local energy used for LRN with a properly scaled global energy to facilitate Hessian-vector product evaluation.
 Note that convolution can be rewritten as correlation between the flattened input image patches and filter coefficients.
 In this way, we find that there are eight matrices to be optimized in the AlexNet, and their shapes are: $[96, 11\times 11\times 3 +1], [256, 5\times 5\times 96+1], [384, 3\times 3\times 256+1], [384, 3\times 3\times 384+1], [256, 3\times 3\times 384], [4096, 6\times 6\times 256+1], [4096, 4096+1]$, and $[1000, 4096+1]$.
 We have tried diagonal and scaling-and-normalization preconditioners for each matrix.
-Denser preconditioners, e.g., the Kronecker product one, require hundreds of millions parameters for representations, and are too expensive to run on our platform.
+Denser preconditioners, e.g., the Kronecker product one, require hundreds of millions parameters for representations, and are expensive to run on our platform.
 Each compared method is trained with $40$ epochs, mini-batch size $128$, step size $\mu$ for the first $20$ epochs, and $0.1\mu$ for the last $20$ epochs.
 We have compared several methods with multiple settings, and only report the ones with reasonably good results here.
-For Adam, the initial step size is set to $0.0001$.
-For batch normalization, initial step size is $0.005$, and its moving average factors for momentum and statistics used for feature normalization are $0.9$ and $0.99$, respectively.
+For Adam, the initial step size is set to $0.00005$.
+For batch normalization, initial step size is $0.002$, and its moving average factors for momentum and statistics used for feature normalization are $0.9$ and $0.99$, respectively.
 The momentum method uses initial step size $0.002$, and moving average factor $0.9$ for momentum.
 Preconditioned SGD performs better with the scaling-and-normalization preconditioner.
 Its $\pmb Q$ is initialized to $0.1\pmb I$, and updated with normalized step size $0.01$.
 For the Fisher type preconditioner, we set $\lambda=0.001$ and initial step size $0.00005$.
 For the Newton type preconditioner, its initial step size is $0.01$.
 Figure 2 summarizes the results.
-Training loss for batch normalization is only for reference purpose as normalization alters the regularization term in AlexNet.
+Training loss for batch normalization is only for reference purpose as normalization alters the L2-regularization term.
+Batch normalization does not perform well under this setup, maybe due to its conflict with certain settings like the LRN and L2-regularization.
 We see that the scaling-and-normalization preconditioner does accelerate convergence, although it is super sparse.
-The Newton type preconditioned SGD performs the best, and achieves top-1 validation accuracy about $56\%$ when using only one crop for testing.
+The Newton type preconditioned SGD performs the best, and achieves top-1 validation accuracy about $56\%$ when using only one crop for testing, while the momentum method may require $90$ epochs to achieve similar performance.